MichaelCurrin/vue-router-quickstart/README.md

 $ npx vue ui
 ```

-The _router_ option was enabled there to setup the Home and About pages.
+The _router_ option was enabled there to set up the Home and About pages.

-You can also use this to add it to an existing project.
+You can also use this to add Vue ROuter to an existing project.

 ```sh
 $ vue add router